MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

     --workload-identity $UAMI_RESOURCE_ID
 ```

-The presence of this JSON in the output from the final command in the preceding steps indicates a successful installation of the service connector.
+The presence of the following JSON in the output from the final command in the preceding steps indicates a successful installation of the service connector:

 ```output
 "name": "akspostgresconn",